 Your landing page and their elements should always be optimized with A / B tests to determine what works for your target audience and what does not.
-Don’t be afraid to use web analytics tools that offer click heatmaps, scroll heatmaps.
+Don’t be afraid to use web analytics tools that offer click heatmaps and/or scroll heatmaps.
 Often the difference can be measured in a qualitative way.

 |User testing is the Rambo in your arsenal

 It allows you to see the project with the eyes of the end users.
-It can reveal details that you might have missed, or simply thought that it wasn’t important.
+It can reveal details that you might have missed, or simply thought that they weren’t important.
 It is recommended to conduct it as soon as possible in the early design process.
 If you do so, A / B tests can help you optimize your conversion rate.
 You can identify the challenges people face while using your website, and why they do not convert.

 Tip #3 Proper Call-To-Actions